 Dr Carter – My background is in understanding and addressing racial health inequities, particularly among Black American populations.
 I’m really interested in identifying evidence-based practices that may need to be culturally-tailored or more readily culturally-informed to provide the most optimal treatment to marginalized populations.
 A common theme throughout much of my work involves understanding the pernicious effects of multi-level forms of racism on the mind and body.
 As a clinical psychologist I use this research background to inform how I conceptualize potential reasons that marginalized populations might not engage or fully benefit from certain treatments.
 I became interested in this field because I believe that, in order to break down barriers and mental health stigma for interventions like psilocybin therapy, we must wrestle with historical and contemporary contexts within our US society to inform best practices.
 I’m interested in listening to marginalized groups about their needs and desires in order to provide the most efficacious treatments in underserved communities.

 Dr Maples-Keller – I wanted to be a clinical psychologist since I was a child.
 In college I worked as a research assistant on a study of Hurricane Katrina evacuees which led to my passion for clinical research, as I was inspired by the potential for clinical science to improve our ability to help people with mental health difficulties.
 My research focuses on understanding and improving psychotherapy, including behavioral and pharmacological augmentation strategies, and individual differences and other factors that increase risk of mental health difficulties or impact treatment response.
-During graduate school I became very interested in the therapeutic potential of psychedelics, so I was excited to accept a postdoctoral fellowship with Dr Barbara Rothbaum which involved a study investigating MDMA and fear extinction learning, and have since become a therapist on the COMPASS psilocybin therapy phase IIb trial.
+During graduate school I became very interested in the therapeutic potential of psychedelics, so I was excited to accept a postdoctoral fellowship with Dr Barbara Rothbaum which involved a study investigating MDMA and fear extinction learning, and have since become a therapist on the Compass psilocybin therapy phase 2b trial.
 I am passionate about psychedelic therapy and clinical research to investigate and understand its effectiveness, and to increase access and cultural competence within these interventions.

 I’m really interested in identifying evidence-based practices that may need to be culturally-tailored or more readily culturally-informed to provide the most optimal treatment to marginalized populations.